What's in the box?

 And the chief offender in all this is the derailleur, with a gear for any occasion; the highest high, the lowest low, many in between, some yet undiscovered, and all for less than the cost of an IGH – a triumph of value engineering, and a marketer's dream.

 And what's wrong with derailleurs?
 Well, (apart from them being generally filthy, horrible things) it usually doesn’t take too long to find out; one day, just a little after the newness of a bike begins to fade, the chain will make a bid for freedom and in so doing jam itself in the nether regions of the frame.
 A few minutes and some grubby fingers later, one is back on the road until it happens again.
 And between derailings the rear-end filth accumulates as the efficiency recedes, with the occasional graunch to enliven proceedings.
-The gears will continue to function well enough for this state of affairs to be considered normal, but, sooner or later, the shaggy dog machine will end up at the local bike shop for a new chain and sprockets, or (surprise, surprise) replacement by a shiny new model…
+The gears will continue to function well enough but, sooner or later, the shaggy dog machine will end up at the local bike shop for a new chain and sprockets, or (surprise, surprise) replacement by a shiny new model…

 IGHs aren’t like that.
 They don't require day-to-day maintenance, just a major service at the bike shop every few years, or perhaps a squirt of oil every so often (for the old ones).
 In the interim, they just work; the chain never comes off, they don’t graunch, the shifting remains precise and the whole thing is easy to keep clean.